Building Regulations Changes - June 2022 - Here's What You Need to Know

 and an entirely new Approved Document O covering overheating

-There will be a 6 month period before the new regulations come into force on 15 June 2022.
-Transitional arrangements are in place which mean that if a building notice, initial notice, or full plans for building work are submitted to a local authority before 15 June 2022, then provided the building work commences by 15 June 2023, work on that individual building is permitted to continue under the previous standards.
+Transitional arrangements are in place which mean that if a building notice, initial notice, or full plans for building work were submitted to a local authority before 15 June 2022, then provided the building work commences by 15 June 2023, work on that individual building is permitted to continue under the previous standards.

 As well as setting out measures for the 2021 uplift to the Building Regulations, the government response to the Future Buildings Standard consultation also sets out plans for the implementation of the Future Buildings Standard from 2025.
 This includes plans to start a full technical consultation on the FBS in 2025.